wpaccessibility/wp-a11y-docs/docs/testing/testing-themes/setup.md

 ### How to create your site

 {: .callout .alert }
 **Notice**: We are aware of some missing focus indicators and other accessibility issues with InstaWP's launcher.
 These issues will be reported to them for remediation.
-If you are unable to create a test site due to accessibility issues tag Amber (`@alh0319`) in #accessibility in Make WordPress Slack, and she will create a site for you.
+If you are unable to create a test site due to accessibility issues tag Amber Hinds and Joe Dolson (`@alh0319 @joedolson`) in #accessibility in Make WordPress Slack, and one of them will create a site for you.

 Here's how to create a testing site from our template: